 This is a carotenoid that is found most abundantly in tomatoes but occurs in various other red-colored vegetables as well (including watermelon).
-Unlike the most well-known carotenoid, beta-carotene, it does not get transformed into Vitamin A, and thus has no hepatic toxicity.
-In a small clinical trial involving prostate cancer patients about to undergo surgery (183), for those who consumed lycopene for several weeks before surgery both the size and malignancy of their tumors were significantly reduced relative to those not receiving lycopene.
-Several other more recent studies have shown that lycopene as a single agent reduces PSA in prostrate cancer patients whose tumors have become hormone-independent.
-In an experimental study involving both cell cultures and implanted glioma tumors in rats (184), lycopene (and beta-carotene) were found to substantially inhibit tumor growth in both experimental preparations, and in fact had a greater inhibitory effect than did a collection of retinoids commonly used clinically.
-The only report of lycopene's use with glioma patients is from a meeting abstract of a clinical trial with glioma patients that assessed the effect of adding 8 mg/day of lycopene to a protocol involving radiation + taxol (185).
-Eighty percent of patients receiving lycopene had either complete or partial tumor regressions, while this was true for only 44% of those receiving a placebo.
+Unlike the most well known carotenoid, beta-carotene, it is not transformed into Vitamin A, and thus has no hepatic toxicity.
+In a small clinical trial involving prostate cancer patients about to undergo surgery (198), those who consumed lycopene for several weeks before surgery had a reduction in both the size and malignancy of their tumors relative control patients not receiving lycopene.
+In an experimental study involving both cell cultures and implanted glioma tumors in rats (199), lycopene (and beta-carotene) were found to substantially inhibit tumor growth in both experimental preparations, and in fact had a greater inhibitory effect than did a collection of retinoids commonly used clinically. .
 Of further relevance to gliomas is that one of lycopene's mechanisms of action is to inhibit the insulin-like growth factor, which as noted above is involved in the development of resistance to a variety of different treatment agents.
-(186).
-Also of interest is evidence that it synergizes with Vitamin D (187).
+(200).
+Also of interest is evidence that it synergizes with Vitamin D (201).